enovello21/Magnetometer-code-for-Project-8/README.md

 4) Follow the instructions in the python program to configure as you like.
 By default the program reads from 3 probes per reading.

 5) Start the python program and you should begin having the file read data and you are all set

+The MagnetometerPHT_to_hdf5.py file converts the data in the txt file created by Magnetometer_readings and converts it to several hdf5 files, one for each probe.
+This is currently designed with the assumption that the magnetometer_readings code was run with 2 magnetometer probes and 1 PHT sensor.